-A sweet treat when visiting Daytona always includes a stop at Angell & Phelps Chocolate Factory, which offers free, guided tours into the history and how-to of chocolate making.
-Free candy samples make this stop even more delicious, as do other nearby Florida sweet treat stops, including Hyppo's and Zeno's Boardwalk Sweet Shop.
+For a sweet treat when visiting Daytona, stop at Angell & Phelps Chocolate Factory, which offers free guided tours discussing the history and how-to of chocolate making.
+Free candy samples make this stop even more delicious.
+Don't miss other nearby Florida sweet treat stops like Hyppo's and Zeno's Boardwalk Sweet Shop.

-Within minutes of world-famous beaches, West Volusia County offers old-fashioned towns and oak-lined avenues, making it seem a world away from Daytona's hustle and bustle.
+Located just minutes from world-famous beaches, West Volusia County offers old-fashioned towns and oak-lined avenues, making it seem a world away from Daytona's hustle and bustle.
 Tucked along DeLand's shady streets, visitors will find more than 300 architectural gems, including Stetson University, Florida's oldest private university.
 On self-guided tours of the area, be sure to stop at beautiful DeLand Hall and the President's Home on the university's campus, as well as the Henry A. DeLand House, Gillespie Museum of Minerals, and the DeLand Museum of Art located nearby.
-The historic downtown district offers an abundance of antique shops, art galleries and eccentric bistros.
+The historic downtown district offers an abundance of antique shops, art galleries, and eccentric bistros.

 Florida’s Gold Coast features numerous small towns and communities offering a variety of extraordinary pursuits to passers-by.

 Unique sporting events await visitors to Palm Beach County.
-Join in a game of croquet, but be forewarned — locals take this game very seriously.
+Join in a game of croquet, but be forewarned—locals take this game very seriously.
 Of the 250 clubs around the country, 16 are located in Palm Beach County.
 Spend a Sunday watching a polo match at one of several area polo grounds.
-Called "the sport of kings," royalty and celebrities alike flock to the matches played from December through April.
+Called "the sport of kings," polo draws royalty and celebrities alike to its matches played from December through April.

 In Coconut Creek, families will encounter Butterfly World, one of the most unusual zoos in the world.
-Wonder through aviaries where thousands of brilliantly colored butterflies fly freely, explore a tropical rainforest and hanging garden and marvel at the hummingbird exhibit.
-Visitors can also learn the secrets of "butterfly gardening" — attracting certain species with specific plants and flowers.
+Wander through aviaries where thousands of brilliantly colored butterflies fly freely, explore a tropical rainforest and hanging garden, and marvel at the hummingbird exhibit.
+Visitors can also learn the secrets of butterfly gardening—attracting certain species with specific plants and flowers.

 Venturing away from the popular beaches and downtown areas of Greater Fort Lauderdale, visitors will find several unique towns set firmly in local traditions.

-Just west of Fort Lauderdale, travelers can stop in the "western" town of Davie, where every structure must be built to a western theme and even the McDonald's has hitching posts and a "ride-thru" for resident cowboys on horseback.
+Just west of Fort Lauderdale, travelers can stop in the "Western" town of Davie, where every structure must be built to a Western theme—even the McDonald's has hitching posts and a "ride-thru" for resident cowboys on horseback.

-The 5,000-seat Davie Rodeo Arena sports local cowboy nearly every month, complete with steer-wrestling, calf-roping, and bull-riding.
+The 5,000-seat Davie Rodeo Arena sports steer-wrestling, calf-roping, and bull-riding by local cowboys.
 Davie is also the place to come for horseback riding, with miles of trails for exploring and stables with both English- and Western-style riding.

-Shoppers who venture off the beaten path are rewarded by the discovery of Antique Row in Dania, just south of the airport.
-Treasures of yesterday can be found in a one-block area featuring more than 150 shops.
+Shoppers who venture off the beaten path are rewarded by the discovery of Antique Row in Dania, just south of the airport, which is a one-block area featuring more than 150 shops.

-In the western reaches of Broward County, Seminole Indian traditions are alive and well and being preserved at several distinctive parks.
-At Sawgrass Recreation Park, in the Everglades, visitors can witness daily life in an 18th-century Indian village and taste authentic Indian dishes at the park's cafe.
+In the western reaches of Broward County, Seminole Indian traditions are preserved at several parks.
+At Sawgrass Recreation Park in the Everglades, visitors can witness daily life in an 18th-century Seminole village and taste authentic dishes at the park's cafe.
 Off Alligator Alley, 23 miles west of Fort Lauderdale, Billie Swamp Safari offers a host of adventures, including an eco-tour by swamp buggy, folklore storytelling around the campfire, and an overnight stay in a thatched Chickee Hut.

 The cultural diversity that defines Miami today opens the door to a world of new experiences for visitors.
 Slightly off Miami’s main thoroughfares, travelers will find distinct ethnic enclaves that are worth a visit.
 South of downtown Miami, Little Havana is the hub of the Greater Miami’s vibrant Cuban community.
 Here, the chimneys and porch piers of single-family bungalows are made of native coral limestone, and the Cuban restaurants serve mouth-watering picadillo (Spanish hash) and arroz con pollo (chicken with rice).

-To the north, visitors can sample Little Haiti’s singular island heritage at the Caribbean Marketplace, an award-winning, brilliantly colored building inspired by the Iron Marketplace of Port-au-Prince.
-Some two dozen shops offer Caribbean arts and crafts, African-inspired clothing and exotic ice creams and juices.
+To the north, visitors can sample Little Haiti’s island heritage at the Caribbean Marketplace, an award-winning, brilliantly colored building inspired by the Iron Marketplace of Port-au-Prince.
+Some two dozen shops offer Caribbean arts and crafts, clothing, and snacks like ice cream.